avijitj-hub/KDD-Project/README.md

 #### * Machine Learning:
 We will analyze the factors affecting the popularity of trending videos using Kmeans clustering and Hierarchial clustering .
 We will cluster videos based on common categories and tags and determine trending videos based on values of features like likes, ratings etc.

+We will do sentimental analyses that is, we will take an event / incident date and will find out what other videos became in trending in next 10 days after that incident took place.
+Based on the tags we will cluster them and find out scatter points in scatter plot in every cluster and take out the cluster with highest scatter points.
+This will give us what kind of videos were in trending after that incident.

+We will analyze the factors affecting the popularity of trending videos using Kmeans clustering and Hierarchial clustering .
+We will cluster videos based on common categories and tags and determine trending videos based on values of features like likes, ratings etc.

 #### * Evaluation:
 Evaluating popularity based on likes and comments.
 Evaluating positive or negative comments based on category.